Projects Funded

 Light’s finding of three baseline biomarkers for fibromyalgia is a major milestone.
 Not only does it represent the beginning of an objective blood test, the three markers identified so far provide a logical basis for the symptoms and functional limitations of people with fibromyalgia.

-After this AFSA-funded project appeared in the medical journals, several other investigative teams have confirmed elevations in IL-10.
+After this AFSA-funded project appeared in the medical journals, Light used the data to receive an NIH grant.
+In addition, several other investigative teams have confirmed elevations in IL-10.
 This immune cytokine substance is known for its role in reducing inflammation.
 Recently, an AFSA-funded project confirmed low level inflammation in the brains of people with fibromyalgia.
 In addition, other research studies have also shown low levels of systemic inflammation.